Homemade liqueurs are easy to make and fun; great gifts too. Homemade Raspberry Liqueur is beautiful and delicious!

 If you can only find 80 proof, that’s fine too although 80 proof does not extract quite as much flavor from the fruit so you might have to let it stand for another week.

 I use this Raspberry Liqueur in so many ways.
 Over ice in low-ball glasses.
 Straight from the freezer in cordials.
 For a really festive event, I’ll serve it with some chilled Prosecco; this photo is actually from a party I did for Christmas a couple of years ago; it was perfect…not just delicious but so pretty for the season.

 Last summer I had dessert on my mind.
-I served little scoops of ice cream in cordial glasses topped with some of the liqueur and then just a touch of shaved chocolate.
+I served little scoops of ice cream in cordial glasses topped with some of my homemade raspberry liqueur and then just a touch of shaved chocolate.
 I’m not sure one was enough but it sure was delicious!

 This is just too easy; no excuses…get started now, I promise you won’t regret it!